-If you are spending the holiday season in Munich, you are in for a real treat.
 Atmospheric weihnachtsmärkte (Christmas markets) spring up all over Munich’s Old Town, churches and cathedrals are filled with holiday singing and organ recitals, and Munich’s shopping streets are decked out in sparkling Christmas decoration.
 And all that with the romantic backdrop of the snow-capped Alps.
-Munich is German Christmas at its finest.
+Munich offers German Christmas at its finest.

 Here are 7 ways to enjoy the holidays in Munich.